Treeing Tennessee Brindle

 First of all, this formula is ideal for high-energy breeds that love to constantly move and play.
 Hearty beef and chicken give it tons of quality protein that not only fuels exercise, but helps transfer activity into lean muscle.
 The glucosamine for mobile joints is a plus, along with antioxidants for a functioning immune system and vitamin K for eye health.

-Click here to get Purina ONE SmartBlend True Instinct Natural High Protein Dog Food on amazon.
+Click here to get Purina ONE SmartBlend True Instinct Natural High Protein Dog Food on Chewy and Amazon.

 Maintenance And Grooming